-The Student Learning Assessment process at the School of Medicine is based in the concept of multiple methods at multiple times to assess required competences.
+The Student Learning Assessment process at SJBSM is based in the concept of multiple methods at multiple times to assess required competences.
 Assessment strategies include, but are not limited to written, oral, performance-based assessments, group work, portfolios, OSCE, research and community projects.
 Student performance is assessed by a variety of methods with special emphasis on scientific reasoning, comprehension, and problem solving.

 In the MD program, biomedical courses include comprehensive written examinations at the end of each system block of the curriculum with participation of different courses.
 The Office for Student Learning Assessment provides faculty support to develop appropriate assessment strategies and tools according to the educational goals.
 The school sets the performance of students based on a criteria-based method.

-Beginning with the MD Class of 2012, admitted in the academic year 2008-2009, the SJBSM requires MD students to approve the Step I of the United States Medical Licensing Examination (USMLE) given by the National Board of Medical Examiners (NBME) for promotion to third year, and the Step II (CK and CS) prior to graduation.
-Students are also required to take a Clinical Skills Competence Exam (CCX) prior the beginning of their third clerkship; an Objective Structured Clinical Examination in the core clerkships of Internal Medicine, Obstetrics-Gynecology, Pediatrics and Surgery and, a Comprehensive Exam of Clinical Performance (CPX) at the end of third year.
+Additionally, since 2008 students admitted to the MD program are required to approve the United States Medical Licensing Examination (USMLE) Step I given by the National Board of Medical Examiners (NBME) for promotion to third year, and the USLME Step II CK prior to graduation.
+Students are also required to take a Clinical Skills Competence Exam (CCX) at the end of their second year; an Objective Structured Clinical Examination in the core third year clerkships, and a Comprehensive Exam of Clinical Performance (CPX) at the end of third year.